AnshSinghSonkhia/Futuristic-CSS-Animations/CONTRIBUTING.md

 * Create a folder with the name of your CSS Animation.
 For Example: `Beautiful Scroll Animation` or `Image Slider Animation`.
 * Add Your Complete CSS Animation Project with <b>all the files</b> to that Folder.
 * Raise a Pull Request mentioning what type of animation you have added.
+* Comment a Video Proof of your animation.
 * Sit Back-Relax-Enjoy! &nbsp;
 > **Note**:
 >Your PR will be merged within a day with the `hacktoberfest-accepted` label.